gaelfoppolo/AnalytiCeM/README.md

 ```
 ### OpenWeatherMap

-This project use [OpenWeatherMap](https://openweathermap.org/), to query the weather data.
+This project uses [OpenWeatherMap](https://openweathermap.org/), to query the weather data.
 You'll need an API key in order to make it work.
 You can get it [here from free](http://openweathermap.org/appid).

 Then create a file `Keys.plist` in the project folder, containing this: